 4.6 Candidates must maintain a 3.0 GPA in all program courses (pre-requisite, and core courses) to continue in the program.

 5.1 Course equivalency requests for pre-requisite courses from other institutions should be submitted and approved prior to submission of a program application.

 5.2 No more than 9 units of Course Equivalencies will be accepted for pre-requisite and core courses combined.

-5.3 Request for Course Extensions that are for courses that are over 7 years old must have an anticipated Final Fieldwork (student teaching) semester indicated and include a statement of what has been done in the content area of the class to keep current on the course topics since the course was taken.
+5.3 Requests to Waive the & Year Limit on Credential Coursework that are for courses that are over 7 years old must have an anticipated Final Fieldwork (student teaching) semester indicated and include a statement of what has been done in the content area of the class to keep current on the course topics since the course was taken.

 5.5 Courses with pre-approved course equivalencies must have been taken within the last 7 years.

 5.6 Course Equivalency Requests will not be accepted for EDSP 587A/587B and EDSP 588A/588B.

 5.7 Candidates that hold an existing credential may have equivalencies granted beyond 9 units.
 See Multiple and Single Subject Credential Holders for more information.

 No fewer than 24 semester units shall be completed in residency (as a matriculated student) at the university.
 Open University courses do not count toward the residency requirement.

 7.0 Post-Bac Credit Petitions